 Financial aid by the Economics Department to qualified students is available in the form of graduate assistantships, non-resident tuition waivers, registration fee waivers, and/or graduate tuition stipends.
 It is granted on the basis of academic performance, and it is always subject to review at the end of each semester.
-Assistantships are subject to passing the qualifying exam and field requirements.
+Assistantships are subject to passing the qualifying exam, course performance, and satisfactory progression.